and short stories

-I'm also a horror enthusiast, working on my first novel.
+I'm also a singer, guitarist, and horror enthusiast, working on my first novel.
 Until that's available, please take a minute to check out one of my short stories entitled The Wall.

 Something appears to move out of the corner of my eye.